sap-tutorials/Tutorials/tutorials/luigi-app-basic-setup/luigi-app-basic-setup.md

     yo easy-ui5
     ```

-5. Choose `app` and use the settings shown in the screenshot below.
+5. Use the settings shown in the screenshot below.
+For "Select your generator", use the arrow keys to scroll down and select `app`.
 For the questions "Which framework do you want to use?" and "Who is the author of this application?", choose the default option and press Enter.

     ![UI5 Terminal](ui5-yo.png)